SmallProger/game-projects-on-js/README.md

 # Train-game-development-on-js
-I triedto understand how make game on Vanilla JS, CSS, HTML.
+I tried to understand how make game on Vanilla JS, CSS, HTML.